rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 I'm going with the [MD10-POT from Cytron](https://www.cytron.io/p-10-amp-7v-30v-potentiometer-and-switch-control-dc-motor-driver), that comes with a potentiometer (adjust speed) and switch (2 directions and stop), and that does not require any Arduino nor code writing.

-**Careful**: this is a regenerative motor driver ([as described at the bottom here](https://www.cytron.io/tutorial/md10-pot-controlling-dc-motor-without-writing-code)), meaning that when you stop powering the motor but it keeps spinning become coming to a stop (i.e. it's braking), the current flows back to the power source.
+**Careful**: this is a regenerative motor driver ([as described at the bottom here](https://www.cytron.io/tutorial/md10-pot-controlling-dc-motor-without-writing-code)), meaning that when you stop powering the motor, it keeps spinning a bit before coming to a stop (due to inertia, while it's "braking"), and as a result the current flows back to the power source.
 As a consequence this driver should be used with a battery, not a switching power supply, because a battery can be charged but with a switching power supply the current has nowhere to go.
 In my case it should be ok as the desk is heavy and won't allow the motor to keep spinning.

 ## DC Connecter Barrel Plug Adapter 2.5mm x 5.5mm